Manual for CrochetPARADE (the Crochet PAttern Renderer, Analyzer and DEbugger)

 After rendering a pattern, users can review (‘debug’) the final project’s shape and make adjustments.
 The platform identifies overly loose or tight stitches, enabling users to replace them with more suitable ones before crocheting, thus reducing the need for blocking.

-CrochetPARADE’s export feature allows users to generate an SVG image that shows stitch connections and identifies stitches by their type, row number, and position within a row.
-The SVG pattern shows the same information as standard crochet diagrams and can be used as a guide when crocheting.
+CrochetPARADE's export feature allows users to export an automatically generated crochet chart of their project using standard crochet symbols.
+One can also export an SVG image that shows stitch connections and identifies stitches by their type, row number, and position within a row.
+The SVG pattern shows the same information as standard crochet diagrams and can be used as an alternative guide when crocheting.
 Users can also export projects to 3D files that can be imported in Blender for further manipulation and visualization.

 CrochetPARADE performs all calculations locally on your device, ensuring that no data is collected to a central server or transmitted over the internet.
 As a side effect, the platform can be sluggish on old hardware.
 Models of patterns involving (tens of) thousands of stitches can take minutes or more to calculate.